 Would you like to make money participating in paid focus groups?
 This post has everything you need to know about earning money with market research studies.

-The first time I participated in a focus group was my sophomore year in college.
+I first participated in a focus group during my sophomore year in college.
 It was for a new radio station.
 The 2-hour segment required me to listen to music snippets and rate each song on a scale of 1 to 10.
 After the session, I received an envelope with $100 in cash — not bad for a couple of hours of easy listening.

 Over the years, I’ve participated in many different focus groups where I’ve earned cash or gift cards.